CortexIntelligentAutomation/docs/content/en/docs/2023.5/Reference/data-types/telnet/telnetlogs.md

 ---
 title: "TelnetLogs"
 linkTitle: "TelnetLogs"
-description: "Used to represent logs returned by an Telnet Command."
+description: "Used to represent logs returned by a telnet command."
 weight: 1
 ---